-- 1. If Moxa V3200 Series computer connects to untrust network (e.g., Internet) via ethernet or Wi-Fi, it MUST NOT directly connected to the untrust network, which means a firewall must be setup between ethernet and Wi-Fi connection from Moxa V3200 Series computer and the untrust network. - 2.
+- 1. If Moxa Arm-based computer connects to untrust network (e.g., Internet) via ethernet or Wi-Fi, it MUST NOT directly connected to the untrust network, which means a firewall must be set up between ethernet and Wi-Fi connection from Moxa Arm-based computer and the untrust network. - 2.
 For security-critical applications, we strongly recommend using a private APN for cellular networks.